 You might be a single person or a weekender heck you might even want to get to those hard-to-reach remote locations that big RVs just can’t get to.

-So there’s a lot of reasons why you might want to go this small.
+So there are a lot of reasons why you might want to go this small.

 What I Consider Medium-Sized RV